Wong Kiew Kit's Home Page

 Wahnam Taijiquan Tai Chi Chuan

-Many martial artists have a mis-conception that sets came first, and masters took patterns from the sets and try to use them in combat.
-Many kungfu practitioners today do not know how to use the patterns in their set for fighting.
+Many martial artists have a mis-conception that sets came first, and masters took patterns from the sets to use them in combat.
 In reality, the progression is the other way round.
 Patterns came first, evolved from actual fighting experience.
 Masters linked suitable patterns into a sequence..
 The sequences were then linked together to form a set.
 This video series shows course participants reliving this progression from patterns to sequences to set in the review of the three combat sequences that form the set “White Snake Shoots Venom”.

 Wahnam Taijiquan Tai Chi Chuan